rjwilson-LASP/PSH/README.md

 Each version release also has its own DOI, click the link above to get to the DOI of specific versions.

-**Thanks to**: Fran Bagenal for the original idea, Masafumi Imai for sharing their original code we could test against, Stan Cowley for helpful discussions/advice and Jack Connerney for verification!
+**Thanks to**: Fran Bagenal for the original idea, Masafumi Imai for sharing their original code we could test against and Jack Connerney for verification!

 **Table of Contents**: